davestewart/davestewart-content/content/blog/work/extension-versioning/index.md

 ### Intro

-The [version string](https://developer.chrome.com/docs/extensions/mv3/manifest/version/) in Chrome extensions may contain 1 to 4 integers:
+The [version string](https://developer.chrome.com/docs/extensions/mv3/manifest/version/) in Chrome extensions may contain 1 to 4 integers.
+Most commonly this might be:

 ```
 major